Campaign of the Month: June 2014

 The 1st Platoon has deployed under Contract – Operation : “Foothold” along with the 27th and 41st infantry platoons.
 The 21st, 22nd and 23rd Militia Platoons have been assigned to a Cadre contract ( Contract – Operation : “Ocean Breeze” ) in The Independent Archipelago of San Andrés, led by the veteran 6th Marines platoon “Shiv’s Talons” to act as head of the garrison, though this unit has since returned to regular operations.
 The new 26th Marines are the best-suited Janissary recruits to qualify as exo-armor troops, under the training of the _6th, as were the 28th Platoon.

-In late-3025, the remaining unassigned infantry forces training in Fort Boomerang were deployed under the aegis of the unit’s “Ghost Battalion” program, assigned to long-term garrison in Castle Corazón.
-For all intents and purposes, these units have disappeared from the official roster of the unit.
-These units constitute the 1st Ghost Battalion “The Shadow Ghosts” and 2nd Ghost Battalion “The Bronze Ghosts”.
+In late-3025, the remaining unassigned infantry forces training in Fort Boomerang were deployed under the aegis of the unit’s “Ghost Battalion” program, assigned to long-term garrison in * Castle Corazón.
+For all intents and purposes, these units have disappeared from the official roster of the unit, and constitute the 1st Ghost Battalion “The Shadow Ghosts” and 2nd Ghost Battalion “The Bronze Ghosts”, who operate as a reserve force attached to the security of that increasingly important facility and its airport.

 - Cerberus Command AeroSpace Group -